-When Air Force veteran Michelle Manhart heard demonstrators at Valdosta State University, Georgia, were walking on the American flag, she knew she had to intervene if campus police would not.
+When Air Force veteran Michelle Manhart heard that demonstrators at Valdosta State University, Georgia, were walking on the American flag, she knew she had to intervene if campus police would not.

 "I decided to go up there and see if they're doing anything about it, and if not, I'm simply going just to walk in and pick up the flag and walk away," Manhart told Air Force Times on Monday.
 "I didn't want to cause any ruckus.
 My intentions were just to kind of go in quietly and not disrupt whatever they were doing."

 What happened next thrust Manhart back in the media spotlight eight years after her career in the Air Force ended abruptly when she posed nude for Playboy.
 A video posted on YouTube shows former Staff Sgt.
 Michelle Manhart being handcuffed at Valdosta State University, Georgia, after refusing to give the flag back to protesters.

 Manhart told Air Force Times that she had been alerted by a student at the university, whose father she served with in the Air Force, that the demonstrators were walking on the flag.
 She alerted the university, but the protests continued.

 When she arrived on campus, she saw the demonstrators were debating among themselves, so she picked up the flag and headed to the parking lot, she said.
 About 10 feet from the parking lot, the protesters and police caught up with Manhart, whose daughter started videotaping the confrontation.

 The campus police told her to give the flag back, she said.

 "They said, 'If you release it to us, we will not give it back to them,'" Manhart said.
 "I disagreed with that wholeheartedly.
 There were other people's hands on it as well that belonged with the organization, so, of course I wasn't going to let go, because if I did, it would have been in their hands again."